This easy vegan keto bread recipe is a simple and delicious bread loaf made with no yeast or bread machine!

 - After 50 minutes, insert a skewer in the middle of the bread.
 If it comes out clean or with few crumbs, it is ready.
 Otherwise, keep baking for 10 more minutes up to 70 minutes max.
 Check the baking every 10 minutes after 50 minutes.

 - Cool on rack for 3 hours before slicing.

 How to eat?

-- This is a dense bread like German wholegrain bread, it can be a bit moist in the center and some people may prefer to toast each slices before eating.
+- This is a dense bread-like German whole grain bread, it can be a bit moist in the center, and some people may prefer to toast each slice before eating.

 - Use as a sandwich bread or toast for breakfast with your favorite spread like peanut butter and chia seed raspberry jam.

 - Store up to 1 week in the pantry, wrap the bread in a clean kitchen towel, and slice when needed to keep the loaf fresh.

-- Freeze sliced in a airtight box or zip bags.
+- Freeze sliced in an airtight box or zip bags.
 Defrost in a toaster or at room temperature for 2 hours, then toast.